wjw12/taidl-hackgt-2020/README.md

 In a transfer preview page, the user is able to preview the transaction amount, the estimated arrival time (let's just generate a random number a few seconds), and see the sender name and receipient name (Tidal ID, or "Tidal User", or ETH address)

-# 参考
-## Coinbase钱包
-How do I protect against losing access to my funds?

-Coinbase Wallet is a user-controlled, non-custodial product.
-The app generates a 12 word recovery phrase which is what gives you, and only you, access to your account to move received funds.
-Coinbase will never have access to this seed, meaning that we cannot move funds on your behalf even if you lose access to your recovery phrase.
-We built an encrypted Google Drive and iCloud recovery phrase backup feature to help protect against seed loss.
-We encourage you to back up your recovery phrase using both the cloud backup feature as well as writing down your recovery phrase and storing it in a secure location.
-To access the backup features, tap Settings, and then Recovery Phrase.